dippindots/Object-Oriented-Language-Comparison/Comparison.md

       // Catch block
     }
     ```
+    If an exception occurs in protected code then the control of execution is passed to the catch block from try block.
+The exception is caught up by the corresponding catch block.
+A single try block can have multiple catch statements associated with it, but each catch block can be defined for only one exception class.
+The program can also contain nested try-catch-finally blocks.

+    After the execution of all the try blocks, the code inside the finally block executes.
+It is not mandatory to include a finally block at all, but if you do, it will run regardless of whether an exception was thrown and handled by the try and catch blocks.

     A catch block must be associated with a try block.
 The corresponding catch block executes if an exception of a particular type occurs within the try block.
 Every try block should be immediately followed either by a catch block or finally block.

-    If an exception occurs in protected code, the catch block (or blocks) that follows the try is checked.
-If the type of exception that occurred is listed in a catch block, the exception is passed to the catch block much as an argument is passed into a method parameter.

     For example, the following is an array declared with 2 elements.
 Then the code tries to access the 3rd element of the array which throws an exception:
     ```Java